uulong950/qingming-foundation/README.md

 **Qingming Foundation** is the central foundation repository for completed Qingming-series primitive artifacts.

+The Qingming series establishes both a common language for measurement and compelling performance evidence.

 It collects only artifacts that have reached a Qingming-style level: explicit contract, independent validation, benchmark boundary, implementation, and repository-level reproducibility.

 Qingming is not a leaderboard and not a collection of demos.